Anthony-T-N/Ultra_Splunk_Development/Splunk_Development_Notes.md

 ` | datamodel [modelName] [objectNameItem/datasetID] [search/flat] [summariesonly=t]`

 - Returns data model that are accessible (Without Data Model ID) structure (In JSON) and description of data model and its objects and can be searched against.
+- Summariesonly == true increases efficiency and search as only searching against summaries.

 **Tstats Command**